 Research analysts – they provide statistics and data that property investors rely on up and down the country, but what exactly goes into their methods?

-API Magazine recently put research analysts under the microscope.
+A few years ago API Magazine put research analysts under the microscope.

 We all know about the importance of due diligence, and when it comes to that particular aspect of property investing, we have a lot to thank the humble research analyst for.

-The pages of API Magazine are chock full of the data that research analysts produce.
+The internet is chock full of the data that research analysts produce.

 These guys take mounds of numbers and detailed information, chew carefully through it all, and spit out a nice pile of easy-to-read reports telling us all sorts of things about what’s going on in the property market – either for the suburb we’d like to buy in, the state, or even the country as a whole.